gpropf/clarity/README.md

 __JavaScript__

 I've tried to keep most of the functionality in the C++ code but when dealing with things like event listeners, some JavaScript is unavoidable.
-There is one main JavaScript file called `Clarity.js`.
+There is one main JavaScript file called `JSProxyNode.js`.
 It contains a class called `JSProxyNode` that acts as a kind of "mirror image" of `ClarityNode` in the JS world.
 It exists to carry out the system's tasks for a given node on the JS side.
-There's also `Selectables.js` which performs similar tasks for the C++ classes in `Selectables.cpp`.
-These files might end up getting merged.
+There's also `Selectables.js` which contains some event listener generators that support the C++ classes in `Selectables.cpp`.
 There's also `Util.js` which does what the name suggests it might.

+### Event Listener Generators

+One idiom that I make use of throughout the project is that of the event listener generator.
+This is a function that generally takes a bound C++ or plain JavaScript object as an argument and returns an event listener function.
+These functions are useful for encapsulating object behavior in web controls.
+The best example being button event listeners which fire when the user clicks the button.
+Every text or other input control, however, has its own event listener that is manufactured for it by one of these generator functions.
+There are several static objects called `listenerGenerators` in `JSProxyNode.js` and other JavaScript files that organize these functions according to C++ class, HTML tag, and input type, in that order.
+When an input control is created a method called `installEventListenersByTagAndType` in `JSProxyNode` is run to equip it with the appropriate listener.

 ### The C++ Object Hierarchy ###